openstack-archive/infra-manual/doc/source/zuulv3.rst

    <https://docs.openstack.org/infra/zuul/feature/zuulv3/user/config.html#job>`_

 Job definitions may appear more than once in the Zuul configuration.
-We call the first instance the *reference* definition, and subsequent definitions *variants*.
+We call these multiple definitions *variants*.
 Job definitions have several fields, such as ``branches`` and ``files``, which act as *matchers* to determine whether the job is applicable to a change.
 When Zuul runs a job, it builds up a new job definition with all of the matching variants applied.
 Later variants can override settings on earlier definitions, but any settings not overridden will be present as well.

-For example, consider this simple reference job definition for a job named ``fedstack``:
+For example, consider this simple job definition for a job named ``fedstack``:

 .. code-block:: yaml